 First and most importantly, I consider it vital to consider the Eldarin languages as a whole: Quenya, Sindarin and its primitive predecessors together.
 Tolkien didn’t work on the individual languages separately, and the diachronic aspects (language changes over time) were extremely important to him.
 I think that Neo-Eldarin definitions should consider the whole Elvish language-family, just as Tolkien did.

-Second, because Tolkien’s idea on his languages were constantly evolving, it isn’t possible to incorporate all of his Elvish writings into Neo-Eldarin.
+Second, because Tolkien’s ideas on his languages were constantly evolving, it isn’t possible to incorporate all of his Elvish writings into Neo-Eldarin.
 Crafting Neo-Eldarin is as much about figuring out which words to exclude as it is about figuring out how to add new words.
-A big portion of my work on Neo-Eldarin is focused on figuring out what subset of Tolkien’s words can be used as part of an internally consistent language family: to produce a coherent Neo-Eldarin, we are forced to cherry-pick from the words that Tolkien invented.
+A big portion of my work on Neo-Eldarin is focused on figuring out what subset of Tolkien’s words can be used as part of an internally consistent language family: to produce a coherent Neo-Eldarin, we are forced to cherry-pick from the words that Tolkien created.

 When deciding which words of Tolkien’s words to include and exclude, I generally prefer his later words over his earlier words, but I don’t universally use Tolkien’s latest ideas.
 Even in his later writings, Tolkien constantly changed his mind and contradicted himself, so determining his “final” thoughts on any particular topic is often impossible.
 Furthermore, his later ideas often produce a less complete picture than some of his earlier ideas.
 Tolkien sometimes altered the development of Quenya words without considering or describing its affect on Sindarin (or vice versa): using those late Quenya words uncritically might force us to abandon important Sindarin words if we want to maintain an internally coherent Eldarin language family.

-As example of this, see the various words related to marriage, derived from the roots √BER, √BES or √BED at various points in Tolkien’s life.
+As example of this, see the various words related to marriage derived from the roots √BER, √BES or √BED at various points in Tolkien’s life.
 Using the latest root √BER would require us to abandon some very fundamental Neo-Sindarin words: those for “man” (benn) and “woman” (bess), because those are only attested as derivatives of √BES.
 To preserve the integrity of Neo-Eldarin, I think it is better to continue to use the earlier root.
 Assembling a coherent Neo-Eldarin language-family is a process of thousands of small decisions like this, all of them necessarily subjective.

 My own biases make more me comfortable with adapting early words than is the case with some other Neo-Quenya or Neo-Sindarin writers.
 Some concepts were only described by Tolkien in the early versions of his languages from the 1910-1930, and I think excluding words from this period is too limiting.
 However, when I reuse such earlier words (1) I only do so if they do not conflict with later words and (2) they can be re-etymologized in a way that makes them consistent with the phonetic character of later versions of the languages.
-Furthermore, to better reflect the level of acceptance such words have within the Elvish-speaking community, I always mark such as early adaptation as neologisms (ᴺQ. or ᴺS.), even though strictly speaking some of them were created by Tolkien.
+Furthermore, to better reflect the level of acceptance such words have within the Elvish-speaking community, I always mark such as early adaptation as neologisms (ᴺQ. or ᴺS.), even though strictly speaking some of them were created by Tolkien himself.

 As is the case with most writers, I am less strict with words adapted from 1930-1950 in the Neo-Eldarin vocabulary lists.
 I generally use and include those without further comment, though I still strive ensure they are compatible with the languages as Tolkien conceived of them when The Lord of the Rings was published.
 In the more rigorous language lists, I always make it clear which time-period of Tolkien’s words originate from.